G-Research/spark-extension/README.md

 **[Global Row Number](ROW_NUMBER.md):** A `withRowNumbers` transformation that provides the global row number w.r.t. the current order of the Dataset, or any given order.
-In contrast to the existing SQL function `row_number`, which works requires a window spec, this transformation provides the row number across the entire Dataset without scaling problems.
+In contrast to the existing SQL function `row_number`, which requires a window spec, this transformation provides the row number across the entire Dataset without scaling problems.

 **[Partitioned Writing](PARTITIONING.md):** The `writePartitionedBy` action writes your `Dataset` partitioned and efficiently laid out with a single operation.